Jacksonville Battery Lawyer

 Felony Battery is a Third Degree Felony punishable by up to 5 years in prison.

 The most common defense to battery is self defense.
 Usually, when two people are engaged in a disagreement and one is charged with battery, there will be a self defense argument, or alternatively known as "justifiable use of non-deadly force".
 Another common defense is that the listed victim and/or witnesses is not telling the truth or they are embellishing.
 Many battery cases involve no injury or very minor redness or scratches.
 How those red marks or scratches got on the listed victim is often disputed.
 Many times, alcohol is involved.
 The listed victim usually has a reason to want the person to get into trouble.
 It is rarely a one sided affair.
-Give our experienced Jacksonville criminal defense attorneys a call to discuss the individual facts and possible defenses that we would employ in your case.
+Give our experienced Jacksonville criminal defense attorney a call to discuss the individual facts and possible defenses that we would employ in your case.